County Carlow: Local government

 Local government in County Carlow is governed by the Local Government Acts.
 There is a single level of local government in the county, with Carlow County Council responsible for local services.

 There are 18 councillors on the county council.
 It is currently divided into three local electoral areas (LEAs), each of which is also a municipal district: Carlow (7), Muine Bheag (5) and Tullow (6).

-Council elections are held every 5 years, with the next election due to be held in May 2024.
-The 2019 Carlow local election had a voter turnout of 49.4%, a decrease increase of 3.6% on the 2014 local election.
-The highest turnout was at Muine Bheag (54.2%) and the lowest was at Carlow (45.5%).
+Council elections are held every 5 years, with the next election due to be held in June 2029.
+The 2024 Carlow local election had a voter turnout of 47.5%, a decrease of 1.9% on the 2019 local election.
+The highest turnout was at Muine Bheag (51.3%) and the lowest was at Carlow (43.5%).

-As was the case in much of Ireland, Fianna Fáil and Fine Gael emerged as the two dominant parties in the 2019 local elections, holding 12 of the 18 seats between them.
-The Labour Party hold 2 seats, both Sinn Féin and People Before Profit hold 1 seat, and there are 2 independents.
+As was the case in much of Ireland, Fianna Fáil and Fine Gael emerged as the two dominant parties in the 2024 local elections, holding 11 of the 18 seats between them.
+Sinn Féin hold 2 seats, the Labour Party, People Before Profit, and Independent Ireland hold 1 seat each, and there are 2 independents.

 As part of the Southern Region (NUTS II Region), the council has two representatives on the Southern Regional Assembly, where it is part of the South-East strategic planning area (NUTS III Region).